nirvik7/cse15l-lab-reports/labreport1.md

 ![Remote Connection](https://lh3.googleusercontent.com/drive-viewer/AJc5JmSiqehA029C-L3mEcQlO7i8kXZxeog8LwSK7ND_5OLwA15B2PlN_x5kx_jLxxk64MO99D6c5JjMULxqr0S__pEvgCa6dg=w1920-h853)

 *Trying Some Commands*

 There are many commands that you can use in the terminal.
-Here are some simple ones to try.
+Here are some simple ones to try, pictured is an example of cd and ls being used.

 -  cd: change directory, cd (name) will change to (name) directory while cd .. will take you back to the previous directory
 -  ls: list files in directory